PhilipYip1988/python-tutorials/001_install/001_windows_install/readme.md

 ![041_envs](./images/041_envs.png)

-And a site-packages folder for data-science libraries to be installed:
+There is also a site-packages folder which is the location for data-science libraries to be installed:

 ![042_envs](./images/042_envs.png)

 ## Installing the Data Science Libraries

 Currently the installation contains only mandatory dependencies, allowing Spyder to work with Python and lacks the data science libraries commonly used with Spyder.
-We can install these using:
+These can be installed using:

 ```
 mamba install -c conda-forge cython seaborn scikit-learn sympy openpyxl xlrd xlsxwriter lxml sqlalchemy
 ```

-Note multiple packages are being installed here and each package name is seperated by a space. seaborn will install a compatible version of numpy, pandas and matplotlib as dependencies. sympy openpyxl xlrd xlsxwriter lxml sqlachemy are file format convertes commonly used by libraries such as pandas.
+Note multiple packages are being installed here and each package name is seperated by a space. seaborn will install a compatible version of numpy, pandas and matplotlib as dependencies. sympy openpyxl xlrd xlsxwriter lxml sqlachemy are file format converters commonly used by libraries such as pandas.

 ![043_envs](./images/043_envs.png)